web-deps/odom/docs/attributes.md

 ## `acom-slot`

 Target elements for slots require this attribute in order to be identified.
 In the imported component, each slot target is replaced with the matching slot in `props.slots`.
 The slots, in the importing component, do not require this attribute.
 All children of component target elements are considred to be slots.
-For more information on how slots in exporting components work, check out [Slots](data.md#props).
+For more information on how slots in exporting components work, Refer to [Slots](data.md#props).

 ## `acom-src`